myy-easyy-appss/coffee-shop-analysis/README.md

-# ☕ Coffee Shop Sales Dashboard Analysis
+# ☕ Coffee Shop Sales Analysis

 An interactive and visually-rich dashboard built to analyze and track sales metrics for a multi-category coffee shop.
 This project explores sales trends across product types, time of day, customer behavior, and store locations to derive actionable insights.